pymor/pymor/docs/source/getting_started.md

 ## Reduced Basis Method for Elliptic Problem

+Here we show how to reduce a parametric linear elliptic problem using the Reduced Basis (RB) method.
-Here we use a 2x2 thermal block example, which is described by the elliptic equation
+As an example we use a standard 2x2 thermal-block problem, which is given by the elliptic equation

 $$
 -\nabla \cdot [d(x, \mu) \nabla u(x, \mu)] = 1